meet-projects/Y1-Summer-Labs/07. Dictionaries Lab/README.md

     image_link | A link to the image (`string`).
     caption | I bet you know what a caption at Instagram means!
     likes | should be an integer, counting the number of people who liked the post.
 You can set it to `0` to begin with.
     comments | should be a `list` of strings of the comments.
+You can leave the list empty for now.

 <img src="https://gifimage.net/wp-content/uploads/2018/11/instagram-post-gif.gif" width="300" align="right">